Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Oregon State Stats and Trends

-- In Oregon State's nine games this year, it has five wins against the spread.

-- This season, the Beavers won ATS in their only game as a favorite of 12.5 points or more.

-- Oregon State's games this year have hit the over on five of nine set point totals (55.6%).
+- Oregon State's games this year have hit the over five times in nine opportunities (55.6%).

-- Oregon State is 4-1 against the spread and 4-1 overall this season when the team notches more than 29.8 points.
+- Oregon State is 4-1 against the spread and 4-1 overall this season when the team scores more than 29.8 points.

-- Oregon State is 4-2 against the spread and 4-2 overall when the team totals more than 421.6 yards.
+- Oregon State is 4-2 against the spread and 4-2 overall when the team amasses over 421.6 yards.

 - The Beavers have turned the ball over eight more times (14 total) than the Cardinal have forced a turnover (6) this season.